 Read this article for more details.

 TeamCity allows viewing a thread dump of processes running on a build agent machine right in the Build Results.
-Now, you can view it even if the process runs inside a Docker container (for example, with our Docker Wrapper or Docker Compose functionality).
+Now, you can view it even if the process runs inside a container (for example, with our Container Wrapper or Docker Compose functionality).
 For Windows containers, TeamCity shows Java processes and their thread dumps.
 For Linux containers, it shows all running processes and thread dumps for Java processes.

 While the build is running, click View thread dump in its Overview.